sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 - as open source as possible
 - notifications on phone and other devices
-- notified when not at home
+- notified when at home (obviously) but also when not at home
-- photo of the person
+- I want a photo of the person, I don't need to see the face in the notification, I only want to be able to see if that's the postman or a neighbor
 - fast, definitely under one second between the press of the button and the notifications

 My problems: